kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-auth.md

 ```

 ### Multi-factor authentication
 MFA is when a user is required to input more than just a password to authenticate.
+For example, Two factor authentication (2FA) requires users to enter a code from another device in addition to their username and password.
+The device is the second "factor" (in addition to the password) that is used to verify the user's identity.
+With this, even if an attacker were able to determine a user's password, they wouldn't be able to log in without also having access to the user's phone.
+This makes it much harder for an attacker to gain access to a user's account.

 - Time-based one-time passwords (TOTP): Standard TOTP uses an authenticator app, usually installed on the user's mobile device, to generate a code for the user.
 Each user has a secret key.
 Using that secret and the current time, the authenticator app can generate a new OTP.